scizmeli/BooksForR/README.md

 `get_all_book.R`
 In this script, all the book data is downloaded and stored as R object.

-`parseSubChapterElement` function accepts urls as  a input and give the outputs of div elements.
+`parseSubChapterElement` function accepts urls as  a input and gives id of div element as output.
-`parseChapterElement` function accepts urls as  a input and gives output of div element of link
+`parseChapterElement` function accepts urls as  a input and gives id of div element as output.

 ### 3.Removing duplicated parts
 `nested_book.R`

 When we download all the data of the book, we see that the subchapters are duplicated because we are using fragments identifier. (eg:2.1 SubChapter occurs 2 times,  2.2.1 SubSubChapter occurs 3 times)

 --| 2.
 Chapter
 --|--| 2.1 SubChapter